wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 6 Nevertheless, it came to pass, in the fourteen hundred and ninety-second year of the Christian era, that he crossed the waters of the mighty deep, a thing that had never been known among the sons of men :

-7 And the place where he landed was an island in the sea, nigh unto the continent of Columbia, called San Salvador; which, being interpreted, signifieth a place of safety.
+7 And the place where he landed was an island in the sea, nigh unto the continent of Columbia, called San Salvador ; which, being interpreted, signifieth a place of safety.

 8 And the place was inhabited by wild savages, and they were naked.

-9 Now when the people heard that Columbus had found a new land, they were astonished beyond measure, for it was many thousand miles off; moreover, some of them strove to rob him of the honor, and he was treated wrongfully.
+9 Now when the people heard that Columbus had found a new land, they were astonished beyond measure, for it was many thousand miles off ; moreover, some of them strove to rob him of the honor, and he was treated wrongfully.

 10 But his name was lifted up above his enemies, and it shall not be lost.